-Every eight years, the County is required to competitively bid the Management Services Contract of the Collier Area Transit (CAT) Fixed Route and Paratransit Program.
-The current contract will expire in October 2015.
-In order to maintain the existing level of services the Public Transit and Neighborhood Enhancement Division sought to procure these services.
+Previously, every five years, the County competitively bid the Management Services Contract of the Collier Area Transit (CAT) Fixed Route and Paratransit Program.
+The previous contract was scheduled to expire in October 2015 but was extended to March 2016.
+In order to maintain the existing level of Transit services the Public Transit and Neighborhood Enhancement Division sought procurement of these services through a Request for Proposal (RFP) process.

 The County issued Request for proposal # 15-6424, "Management Services Contract for the Collier Area Transit (CAT) Fixed Route and Paratransit Program," on April 27, 2015.
 By consensus of the selection committee, the recommended Scheduling & Dispatching firm for award is MTM and the recommended Operations firm for award is MV Transportation, Inc.

-Staff recommended the award of RFP 15-6424, Management Services Contract for the Collier Area Transit (CAT) Fixed Route and Paratransit Programs, to Medical Transportation Management, Inc., d/b/a Southeast MTM, Inc. (MTM) for Scheduling and Dispatch Services and to MV Transportation, Inc. for Transit Operation Services for a five (5) year period with three (3) one (1) year renewal options commencing on March 26, 2016.
+Staff recommended the award of RFP 15-6424, Management Services Contract for the Collier Area Transit (CAT) Fixed Route and Paratransit Programs, to Medical Transportation Management, Inc., d/b/a

+Southeast MTM, Inc. (MTM) for Scheduling and Dispatch Services and to MV Transportation, Inc. for Transit Operation Services for a five (5) year period with three (3) one (1) year renewal options which commenced on March 26, 2016.